parth1993/tsai-eva6/Assignments/3/README.md

 - Image
 - Random Number

-Finally, predicts the sum of number present in Image and Random Number.
+Finally, predicts the number present in image and sum of number present in Image and Random Number.

 # Table of contents